miller-cerna-laskowski-morris-eyring/anomaly-group-project/Readme.md

 > - Summarize findings at the beginning like we would for an Executive Summary.
 > - Walk team through the analysis we did to answer questions which lead to findings.
 (Visualize relationships and Document takeaways.)
 > - Clearly call out the questions and answers we are analyzing as well as offer insights and recommendations based on findings.
+> - Summarize these findings in a brief email to stakeholder requesting them, as well as single summary slide for use in a larger presentation

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>